DanielaaRosales/DanielaaRosales/README.md

 - 👋 Hi, I’m @DanielaaRosales
-- 👀 I’m interested in ...read books
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... play basketball
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... music
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... trought my social media
 - 😄 Pronouns: ...Dani
-- ⚡ Fun fact: ... i love wash dishes
+- ⚡ Fun fact: ...

 <!---
 DanielaaRosales/DanielaaRosales is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.